All Episodes

 We've had a federal judge has ruled Obamacare unconstitutional.

-We're going to keep implementing it.
+No big deal, we're going to keep implementing it.

-And you worried about lawlessness in Montana.
+And you worried about lawlessness in Montana?

-We've had a we've had an administration that's came out, come out and say, you know what?
+We've had a, we've had an administration that's came out, come out and say, you know what?

-We're not going to defend it anymore.
+We don't like it, we're not going to defend it anymore.

-President does not have such authority.
+Lawlessness president does not have such authority.

 And yet the AP wants to tell us how off the tracks and wacko they're getting in Montana.

-The governor there, Brian Schweitzer said, we are the United States of America.
+The governor there, Brian Schweitzer, said, we are the United States of America.

 This talk of nullifying is pretty toxic talk.